-An administrative control system should be established at the plant to provide instructions on how to administer and control this operator aids programme.
+An administrative control system should be established at the plant to provide instructions on how to administer and control the operator aids programme.
 The administrative control system for operator aids should cover, at a minimum, the following:

-- (a) The types of operator aid used at the plant; - (b) The responsibilities for reviewing and approving operator aids before their use; - (c) The procedures for verifying that operator aids include the latest valid information. - 6.16.
-Operator aids should be placed in close proximity to where they are expected to be used and posted operator aids should not obscure instruments or controls. - 6.17.
-Paragraph 7.6 of SSR-2/2 (Rev. 1) [1] states:
+- (a) The types of operator aid used at the plant; - (b) The responsibilities for reviewing and approving operator aids before their use; - (c) The procedures for verifying that operator aids include the latest valid information.

+6.16.
+Operator aids should be placed in close proximity to where they are expected to be used, and posted operator aids should not obscure instruments or controls.